 It is home to the Maidee H. and Jackson A. Seward Organ, also known as C. B. Fisk, Op.
 135. The instrument, boasting nearly 4,000 pipes, was realized through a gift from the Sewards.

-Auer Hall is located on the second floor of the Simon Music Center, 200 S. Jordan Avenue.
+Auer Hall is located on the second floor of the Simon Music Center, 200 S. Eagleson Avenue.

 Ford-Crawford Hall, an intimate 100-seat auditorium designed for solo recitals and chamber music performances, was made possible by Richard E. Ford.

-Ford-Crawford Hall is located on the second floor of the Simon Music Center, 200 S. Jordan Ave.
+Ford-Crawford Hall is located on the second floor of the Simon Music Center, 200 S. Eagleson Ave.

 Within Merrill Hall is the school's most historic performance space, Recital Hall, which hosted its first performance on January 15, 1937.
 World-renowned musicians have performed in this 500-seat hall for more than 70 years.